-PLEASE NOTE THAT BUMI HILLS SAFARI LODGE IS CURRENTLY UNDERGOING RENOVATIONS AND WILL BE OPEN AGAIN ON 1 JULY 2017
+PLEASE NOTE THAT BUMI HILLS SAFARI LODGE IS CURRENTLY UNDERGOING RENOVATIONS AND WILL BE OPEN AGAIN LATER IN 2017

 Sitting atop a hill commanding magnificent Lake Kariba vistas, Bumi Hills Safari Lodge is the ultimate "rest and relaxation" retreat.
 With its African-safari air of indulgence.
 The lodge has a total of 10 rooms, all with views over the lake.
 All rooms are premium rooms with balconies and uninhibited views over Lake Kariba.
 Facilities include a stunning infinity pool, a lake-facing spa and an al-fresco dining deck